1964 Malawi cabinet crisis: Armed conflict

 Although there was widespread dissatisfaction in the north of Malawi, there was no major uprising there after the Cabinet Crisis.
 There was concern that Chiume and Chisiza would mount an invasion from Tanzania, but the armed uprising was in the south.
 After Chipembere went into hiding in the east of Fort Johnston District, he gathered a group of supports including politicians, civil servants and young activists which controlled much of the district.
 He set up a training camp and on the night of 12 February 1965 led about 200 supporters into Fort Johnston to attack the police station.
 They then attempted to reach the capital, Zomba, around 100 mi away.
 Chipembere's exact intentions are unknown, but he may have hoped that the army based in Zomba would come out in support of the rising.
 His small force was stopped at the Liwonde ferry by security forces and, after some fighting, it fled in disorder.

-Although there was a reward for his capture, Chipembere was able to remain in the Fort Johnston District until March when, ill with diabetes, he wrote to Jones, the Governor-General offering to leave Malawi in return for an amnesty.
+Although there was a reward for his capture, Chipembere was able to remain in the Fort Johnston District until March when, ill with diabetes, he wrote to Sir Glyn Jones, the Governor-General of Malawi offering to leave Malawi in return for an amnesty.
 Banda at first rejected this, but after Chipembere contacted the US ambassador in early April, it was arranged (with Banda's consent) that he should leave Malawi and travel, through Southern Rhodesia and London, to the USA.
 He agreed not to plot against Banda there.
 Chipembere later claimed that an amnesty had been promised for his followers, but many of them were detained and a few continued raids on government targets for some time, leading to retaliatory burning of local villages and the public hanging of one of the leaders in January 1966.
 Many of Chipembere supporters were Yao and Banda promoted the recruitment of members of the rival Lomwe group as paramilitary police to contain them.
 During and after the suppression of Chipembere's armed uprising, several hundred civil servants were sacked, or detained along with other of his supposed supporters, and chiefs suspected of sympathising with him were deposed.

 There had been a minor incursion from Tanzania in March 1965 by fighters loyal to Yatuta Chisiza, when two of his fighters were killed.
 In September 1967, Chisiza himself led a force of less than 20 that had trained in Zambia through Mozambique into the Mwanza District.
 They were spotted by police on 3 October and nine were captured over the next few days.
 Chisiza himself was killed in a shoot-out with troops on 11 October and his corpse was publicly displayed on Banda's orders.